RodZill4/material-maker/addons/material_maker/doc/node_simple_image.rst

 The image node has a single parameter that defines the image file the node provides.
 It can be modified by clicking the thumbnail and selecting a new image file.

+The supported formats are BMP, HDR, JPEG, PNG, SVG, TGA and WebP.